Posts

 Image

-(photo from abcnews.go.com) I am watching with interest the story on ABC news about the Los Alamos fire .
-(Hopefully that link works, my player on my laptop wouldn't show the video, but maybe yours will) Fires make me really nervous, Son #2 came close to "cashing in his chips" after a forest fire in our valley several years ago.
+I am watching the news as they cover the Los Alamos fire.
+Wildfires make me REALLY nervous, Son #2 came close to dying after a forest fire in our valley several years ago.
 It was 4th of July weekend about 10 years ago, and there was a forest fire that caused the smoke to blanket the valley.
-Fires are scarey because they can change direction quickly and the smoke can change direction as well.
+Fires are scary because they can change direction quickly and the smoke can change direction as well.
 Son #2 was outside playing with friends while the smoke slowly crept into the valley, and before we knew it, he was in trouble.
 Breathing treatments didn't work, and we quickly ended up in the Emergency Room, where things went from bad to worse.
 He continued to decline, and we found out later that they had the "crash cart"outside his room in case he quite breathing.
 And he came VERY close to that.
-If you have asth
+If you have asthma, stay indoors if there's a fire!
+Luckily, we have central air, so we can keep the windows closed up and stay safe (and keep breathing) inside. ...

 Portable Benadryl for allergies